-Nitrous oxide is commonly known as the laughing gas as it has a relaxing impact on the patients.
+Nitrous oxide is commonly known as laughing gas as it has a relaxing impact on patients.
 The gas does not have any numbing effect.
 However, it eliminates anxiety and makes the dental implant procedure proceed without many challenges.

-On the other hand, low anxiety will call for the use of mild sedation dose.
+On the other hand, low anxiety will call for the use of a mild sedation dose.
 This does enhance your relaxation.
 Good to note is that the sedation has an immediate and long-lasting effect.
 So, when undergoing this process, consider bringing a relative or peer with you who can facilitate your travel back home.

 Managing the dental implants pain after the surgery

 So, are dental implants painful?
 Indeed, the answer is yes.
-This dental procedure comes with some discomfort level.
+This dental procedure comes with some discomfort levels.
 You’ll experience a bit of pain during and after the procedure.
 However, the pain depends on your tolerance levels.

 Contact Us Today

-Lastly, if you are looking for the correct answer to the question are dental implants painful? we offer a free consultation here.
+Lastly, if you are looking for the correct answer to the question, are dental implants painful?
+We offer a free consultation here.